robot-ranger/totetrack/README.md

-# Boxly
+# ToteTrack

 Inventory & tote tracking with fast item capture, QR labels, and mobile-friendly scanning.

 ## Overview
-Boxly lets you create "totes" (containers) and add items (optionally with photos) so you can search, scan, and know where everything lives.
-Each tote gets a UUID you can render as a QR code for printing and attaching to the tote; scanning jumps straight to the tote detail view.
+ToteTrack lets you create "totes" (containers) and add items to each tote so you can search, scan, and know where everything lives.
+Each tote gets a QR code for printing and attaching to the tote; scanning jumps straight to the tote detail view.
 Great for garage / maker space / prop room / move preparation organization.

 ### Core Features
 - Create / delete totes with name, location, description, arbitrary metadata JSON